Christiana Figueres Keynote Speaker

-Christiana Figueres is an internationally recognised leader on global climate change.
+Christiana Figueres is an internationally recognised leader on global climate change and a popular keynote speaker.
 As Executive Secretary of the United Nations Framework Convention on Climate Change (UNFCCC), she assumed responsibility for international climate changes negotiations that culminated in the historical Paris Agreement of 2015.

 Christiana Figueres was appointed as the UN’s Executive Secretary following the failed Copenhagen conference of 2009.
 Her tenure was marked by an approach which reached out beyond governments to corporate entities, the science community, and faith groups.
 She slowly built consensus through successful Conferences of the Parties in Cancun 2011, Durban 2011, Doha 2012, Warsaw 2013, and Lima 2014.
 The brand of collaborative diplomacy she forged during years culminated in the 2015’s Paris Agreement, which committed 186 countries to limiting the global increase in average temperature to 1.5°C.